Your Breast Cancer Oncologist and the Multidisciplinary Team

 What investigations will I have to diagnose cancer

-Well, investigations needed for diagnosis will very much depend on the location of the cancer.
+Well, investigations needed for the diagnosis will very much depend on the location of the cancer.

 Below are some common investigations:-